anthonyhamilton360/ostickets-prereqs/README.md

 </p>
 <p>
-Type IIS in the search bar and launch IIS
+Type IIS in the search bar and launch IIS.
 </p>
 <br />